Essay

 • Per-project LSP overrides. neoconf.nvim auto-merges .neoconf.json and .vscode/settings.json from the project root into the LSP config, so cloning a JS/TS project that ships shared editor settings just works.

-Step 1 — Run the Installer
+03. Step 1 — Run the Installer

-The installer does four things:
+The installer does four things (plus an optional fifth):

 2. Installs or upgrades Neovim to the latest stable release (validated against the GitHub releases API — not just whatever Homebrew last cached).